asreview/asreview/docs/source/data.rst

 -  N/A = This format does not exist.
 -  X = Not supported.

-* Make sure to uncheck all inclusion options (e.g., "Include abstracts") when exporting from Ovid.
+* Make sure to uncheck all inclusion options (e.g., "URL") when exporting from Ovid.

 .. warning::